rapidminer/rapidminer-language-pack-template/README.md

 9. Start RapidMiner Studio and check whether your extension has been loaded and change the language setting to check your translation after a restart

+### Resetting extension
+You can use the _reset_ Gradle task to reset the extension to its pre-initialized state and start from scratch.

+ **NOTE:** This will delete all classes and resources etc-.
+Be mindful before using this task.

 ### Notes and limitations
 * Not all extensions have proper i18n; e.g. Auto Model/Turbo Prep have a lot of hard coded text
 * New HTML views might not allow translations